 For: Children & Families

 This event will be held in the auditorium on Saturday, February 18th at 3:00 p.m.
-Before the performance, we will read Firebird, by Misty Copeland and illustrated by Christopher Myers.
+Before the class, we will read Firebird, by Misty Copeland and illustrated by Christopher Myers.
 Afterwards, we will provide Grab & Go kits.
 The fun Grab & Go kits include a Misty Copeland puzzle, a coloring & fact sheet about Savion Glover, and a Harlem Renaissance word search.

 About Amanda: Amanda Armenteros is a versatile dancer and teacher who loves to study African dance.
 Amanda’s classes allow students to express themselves through rhythm and to find their own unique dance movements.
 For more information on the dancers you can click here.